mstruk/strimzi.github.io/_posts/2020-08-25-using-keycloak-authorization.md

 We need to configure it with `public` 'Access Type' which means that this client can't keep a secret and can't authenticate in its own name.
 Set 'Standard Flow Enabled' to `Off` which disables the default SSO web flow, which we don't need since Kafka client has no web access.
-You may also set 'Direct Access Grants Enabled' to `On` which allows users to use this client with username and password.
+Set 'Direct Access Grants Enabled' to `On` which allows users to use this client with username and password.

 ![Configure 'kafka-cli' Client](/assets/images/posts/2020-08-25-keycloak-authz-configure-kafkacli-client.png)